NORTHAMPTON'S MUSIC HALL OF FAME

 ALAN SAVAGE (Drums)

 Played with Des O’Connor, Howard Keele, Gene Pitney, Anthony Newley, BBC radio and TV sessions.
 First gained notice at a very tender age as a member of the Roy Civil Trio.
 Regular drummer for Des O’Connor for many years.
-Much travelled and respected.
+Much travelled and much respected.

 ARNIE SOMOGYI (Double Bass)